oneflowman/unity-advanced-search/README.md

 **Search Recursively:** This will modify the base prefab search to also include all child variants as well.

 **Component Name:** This will search for all prefabs that use a specific component.
-While Unity's built in search can this, it is flawed in that it does not detect components on nested/child objects within the prefab.
+While Unity's built in search can do this, it is flawed in that it does not detect components on nested/child objects within the prefab.
 This search will also look at all child objects in every prefab.

 **Filter By Layer:** Filters search result by defined physics layer.